French Cooking Terms Deciphered

 A small cake made of Genoise sponge and covered in fondant icing.
 Literally translated to ‘small oven’, which were small compartments of large ovens where petit four cakes were traditionally baked.
 Try this recipe for Red Velvet Petit Fours.

 A tart, creamy sauce made from mayonnaise, mustard, capers, chopped gherkins, anchovies and herbs.
 Traditionally served with veggies, cold meats, fish or shellfish.
+Try this recipe for Bouillabaisse with Remoulade.

 Probably one of the most well recognised French cooking terms is ‘roux’, a is a mixture made from equal parts of fat and flour that are cooked together.
 This mixture acts as a thickener for soups, sauces and stews.